wp-plugins/en-spam/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4HTHWS3LGDDPJ
 Tags: anti-spam, antispam, block spam, bot, comment, comment spam, comments, spam, Spam Free, spambot, hebrew Requires at least: 2.0
-Tested up to: 3.3
+Tested up to: 3.4.1
-Stable tag: 0.2
+Stable tag: 0.5

-Block spam with cookies, JavaScript and language filtering.
+Block spam with cookies and JavaScript.
 All Spambots will remain away from your blog.

 == Description ==

 "En Spam" blocks totally comments of bots by cookies and javascript.
 Bots can't use cookies and javascript and therefore will not be able to comment.
-Users that blocking cookies can to comment if they add code to thier comment .
+Users that blocking cookies or Javascript can to comment after transfer in special page.

-Plugin has a white list of languages ​​that are not spam and comments are automatically approved if it is the language of the blog.
-Whitelisted languages ​​currently:

-* Hebrew
-* Georgian

-To add a language please contact me.

 "En Spam" means "have not spam" in Hebrew.